Strum/Strums_Mental_VCV_Modules/README.md

 The modules are mostly utilities, which you can never have enough of, and I have focused on keeping them small to pack a lot of functionality into as little possible screen area.

+Jack sockets are now colour coded, hopefully this should make using them more intitutive.

 Module List